Tag Archives: Vested

 Why Milestones Matter

 As a NYSLRS member, you earn service credit for your paid public employment.
 Generally, one year of full-time work equals one year of service credit.
-As you earn service credit, you’ll reach career milestones that will make you eligible for certain benefits or for improvements to your existing benefits.
-Understanding these milestones and when they occur will help you better plan your career and retirement.
+As you earn service credit, you’ll reach career milestones that will make you eligible for certain benefits or for increases to your existing benefits.
+Understanding these milestones can help you plan for retirement.

-Your milestones depend on your tier and your retirement plan.
-Most ERS Tier 6 members are in the Article 15 retirement plan (named for a section of the New York State Retirement and Social Security Law).
-If you see Plan A15 listed in the ‘My Account Summary’ section of your Retirement Online account or in your annual statement, you’re in this plan.
+Your ERS Tier 3 and 4 milestones and pension calculation depend on your retirement plan, so it is important to familiarize yourself with the details of your plan.
+Most ERS Tier 3 and 4 members are in the Article 15 retirement plan (named for a section of the New York State Retirement and Social Security Law).
+If you see Plan A15 listed in the ‘My Account Summary’ section of your Retirement Online account, you’re in this plan.
+For members not covered by the Article 15 retirement plan, visit our website to Find Your NYSLRS Retirement Plan Publication.

-Here are some important milestones for Tier 6 members in the Article 15 retirement plan:
+Here are some additional important milestones for Tier 3 and 4 members in the Article 15 retirement plan:

 • With ten years of service credit, you can apply for a non-job-related disability benefit if you are permanently disabled and cannot perform your duties because of a physical or mental condition.